How Relationships Change With Spiritual Growth: Owning Our Spiritual Nature

 When "they" initiate the change or break-up...

-...most likely we experience more discomfort than when we initiate it.
+...most likely, we experience more discomfort than when we initiate it.
 It probably hurts more.
 And that's because it's typically initiated by the people we felt solid with and sure of.
 These people we love, and they love us, and yet now they pull away.

 We could say the shoe is on the other foot, given the prior section.
 And yet the reason for our changes and break-ups stemmed from the toxicity of the relationships.
 (Do those people know that, or did we ghost them?)

-Consider if their religion denounces Reiki, Tarot and mediumship, for example, and those practices are our new normal.
-Chances are high they'll either put us at arms length ("I love you, but...") or sever ties with us ("Blasphemy!").
+Consider if their religion denounces Reiki, Tarot, and mediumship, for example, and those practices are our new normal.
+Chances are high they'll either put us at arm’s length ("I love you, but...") or sever ties with us ("Blasphemy!").

 This is the reality of spiritual growth when it comes to relationships.
 It "separates the wheat from the chaff," as the saying goes.
 It may also result in walls rising where there once was open and easeful space.